ingel81/ioBroker.unraid-adapter/docs/development.md

 - Check baseUrl format (include https://)
 - Verify API token is valid
 - Check firewall settings
+- Ensure self-signed certificates are allowed if using them

 **GraphQL Errors**
 - Enable debug logging to see full query
 - Test query in Unraid GraphQL playground
 - Check for schema changes in Unraid version
+- Note: Subscriptions are currently disabled due to Unraid API issues

 **State Not Updating**
-- Verify domain is enabled
+- Verify domain is enabled in configuration
-- Check polling interval
+- Check polling interval (minimum 10 seconds)
-- Look for transformation errors
+- Look for transformation errors in logs
+- Check if dynamic resources are detected

+**TypeScript/ESLint Errors**
+- Run `npm run check` for TypeScript validation
+- Run `npm run lint` for ESLint checks
+- Use `npm run lint -- --fix` to auto-fix issues
+- JSDoc comments are required for all public functions

 ## Performance Optimization

 ### Efficient Polling
-- Batch related metrics in single query
+- Batch related metrics in single GraphQL query
-- Use appropriate polling intervals
+- Use appropriate polling intervals (10s minimum)
-- Cache static data
+- Apollo Client handles caching automatically
+- Polling mode used instead of subscriptions for reliability

 ### State Updates
-- Only update changed values
+- StateManager only updates changed values
-- Use bulk operations where possible
+- Bulk operations for dynamic resource creation
-- Clean up unused objects
+- Automatic cleanup of unused objects on domain deselection

 ### Memory Management
-- Reuse client instances
+- Single Apollo Client instance reused
+- Proper cleanup in onUnload()
-- Clear timers on shutdown
+- Clear timers and intervals on shutdown
-- Limit response data size
+- GraphQL response logging limited to 3000 chars

 ## Release Process